vaishnaviprakash12/Language-translator/README.md

 To deploy the Language Translation Web Application:

-1. Deploy ny selecting main branch
+1. Deploy by selecting main branch
 2. select home./ directory for building
 3. Deploy the application using your preferred hosting service.